 Many authors and readers share journal and book content with others.
 Some of the most common ways that content is shared are:

-- Posting a PDF on a personal website or institutional website.
+- Posting a link or PDF on a personal website or institutional website.

-- Archiving a PDF in an institutional repository.
+- Archiving a version of the content in an institutional repository.

-- Posting a PDF in a social sharing site such as ResearchGate, Academia.edu, or SSRN.
+- Posting a link or PDF in a social sharing site such as ResearchGate, Academia.edu, or SSRN.